 Benefits on release

 Depending on your age and circumstances you may be able to claim:

-- Housing Benefit and Council Tax Benefit to help you pay for housing costs;
+- Housing Benefit and Council Tax Reduction to help you pay for housing costs

 You’ll need a national insurance (NINO) number to claim benefits.
-If you don’t have one, this website talks you through how to register for one.
-You’ll also be issued with a B79 form when you’re released; keep this safe as it will help prove your identity when claiming benefits.
+If you don’t have one, check out this website to learn how to register for one.
+You’ll also be issued with a B79 form when you’re released.
+Keep this safe as it will help prove your identity when claiming benefits.

 Benefits for those on temporary release or home curfew